 MFDS's Food Additive Code stipulates how additives may be used in foods.
-As of December 2020, Korea has a positive list of 619 approved food additives.
-In addition to individual additives, MFDS allows 7 types of mixed additive substances.
-The Code also defines 13 sanitizers permitted for use in food equipment.
+As of March 2023, Korea has a positive list of 625 approved food additives.
+In addition to individual additives, MFDS allows nine types of mixed additive substances.
+Also, the Code defines 13 sanitizers permitted for use in food equipment.

-Most additives and/or preservatives are approved and tolerance levels are established on a product-by-product basis.
+Most additives and/or preservatives are approved, and tolerance levels are established on a product-byproduct basis.
 This sometimes creates difficulties as tolerances can vary from product to product.
 Even though there may be an established CODEX standard for a given food additive, if that food additive is not registered in the Korean Food Additive Code, or even if it is registered but usage in a certain food product is not specified, then use of that food additive in the given food product is prohibited.

-Getting a new additive added to the approved list can take up to a year.
+New additive approval can take up to a year.
 The "Guidelines for Designation of Food Additives" explain the detailed information required for the approval of a new additive.